 Today, this hike will enjoy lunch sitting on an old fallen tree while enjoying the common and relaxing expansive views over meadows and forests to mountains beyond.
 Return is via the same route taken in.

 July 2017 Update.
-The touching story, regarding the plaque photo-document below, has been provided to me anonymously.
+The touching story which follows, regarding the plaque photo-document below, has been provided to me anonymously.